Ingram-01/geostack-docs/docs/expressions.rst

 .. _installation:

-How To
+Basics
 ------------

-Expressions are text/strings that you can use with Geostack for set a Property.
+Expressions are text/strings that you can use with Geostack for take control of a Property.

 Every Expressions are located under any Property UI that supported it.